Blink Charging (BLNK)

 AI Analysis | Feedback

-Mike Battaglia was appointed President and CEO of Blink Charging effective February 1, 2025, after serving as COO, Chief Revenue Officer, and Vice President of Sales since joining the company in July 2020.
-During his tenure, Blink's revenue grew significantly from $3 million in 2019 to $140.6 million in 2023.
-He has 30 years of global experience in driving growth and operational excellence across various industries.
-Prior to Blink, he spent over 14 years at J.D.
-Power, where he contributed to $100 million in revenue.
-He also held senior roles at SmartDisk and Toyota Motor Sales, U.S.A.
+Mike Battaglia was appointed President and Chief Executive Officer of Blink Charging in February 2025.
+He joined Blink in 2020, serving as Vice President of Sales, then Chief Revenue Officer, and Chief Operating Officer.
+Under his leadership, Blink's revenue grew significantly from $3 million in 2019 to $140.6 million in 2023.
+Battaglia brings over 30 years of global experience in driving growth and operational excellence.
+Prior to Blink, he spent nearly 15 years at J.D.
+Power, where he held leadership roles including Director of Operational Research and Vice President of Automotive Retail and Sales.
+His career also includes senior roles at SmartDisk and Toyota Motor Sales, U.S.A.

 Michael Bercovich, Chief Financial Officer

 Michael Bercovich was appointed Chief Financial Officer of Blink Charging, effective June 23, 2025.
-He brings over two decades of experience in global finance and accounting, with a track record of leading financial operations across enterprise technology, SaaS, and B2B Services.
-Bercovich has successfully raised over $250 million in capital through venture capital, private equity, family offices, and financial institutions, and has managed financial operations in more than 40 countries.
-His previous CFO roles include Helios Global Payments Solutions, MyOutDesk, Cialfo, and Elements Global Services.
-He began his career in a Big 4 audit and advisory practice, and also held positions at KPMG, Xerox, and CGI Group.
+He has over 20 years of experience in financial leadership, having successfully raised over $250 million in capital through various sources, including venture capital (VC) and private equity (PE) firms, family offices, and financial institutions.
+Bercovich has a proven track record of establishing and managing global financial operations, treasury, and tax functions in more than 40 countries.
+His previous CFO roles include Helios Global Payments Solutions (where he was a founding team member), MyOutDesk LLC, Cialfo Inc., and Elements Global Services Inc. (now Atlas HXM).
+He began his career at KPMG (Israel office) and has held financial leadership positions at Xerox and CGI Group.

 AI Analysis | Feedback